JigneshRaval/simple-blog/src/pages/node.js/the-definitive-node.js-handbook.md

 This is pretty useful, mostly because:

-1.  you don’t need to install anything
+1.  you don't need to install anything
 2.  you can run different versions of the same command, using the syntax `@version`

 A typical demonstration of using `npx` is through the `cowsay` command. `cowsay` will print a cow saying what you wrote in the command.
 For example: